 ~Your baby will smile soon if they haven’t already… and it will melt your heart!

-~Your body may never be what it was prior to pregnancy, but you’re not stuck where it is now.
-Give it time to heal- at least 9 months to a year– after all, it took 9 months to grow baby inside and your body needs time to return to a completely healed state.
+~Your body may never be what it was prior to pregnancy, but you can still be healthy and fit.
+Give your body time to heal- at least 9 months to a year– after all, it took 9 months to grow baby inside and your body needs time to return to a completely healed state.

 ~When you feel like you have no idea what to do, know that those feelings will pass.
 It can be hard to see children as a blessing in those times.
 Every mother has moments like that and don’t forget that you have resources.
 I don’t know how many times I sat nursing my first baby while Googling my current parenting dilemma.
 You can also call your doctor’s office and speak to a nurse, or call a friend or family member.

 ~A helpful book can ease your mind in a pinch.
 You might not have time for reading much now, but it’s a good idea to have resource books on hand.

 Two I love are Caring For Your Baby And Young Child by the American Academy of Pediatrics (a resource book for ages 0-5), and The Baby Whisperer by Tracy Hogg (a book about infant sleep, routines and understanding your baby’s cries and cues).

 ~If you feel down or discouraged and have negative feelings about yourself or toward your baby, please don’t hesitate to reach out to your doctor or call a helpline.
 You may be experiencing postpartum depression and your care provider can help you address it.

 ~You will get into a routine again.
 I promise.